intel/tsffs/README.md

 ## Architecture

-CONFUSE consists of three parts: the *fuzzer*, the *confuse module*, and the *target*.
+CONFUSE consists of three parts: the *fuzzer*, the *tsffs module*, and the *target*.

 The target refers to the software you want to fuzz, including any environment configuration you need to do to get it up and running.
-By and large, the fuzzer and confuse module are opaque to users of CONFUSE.
+By and large, the fuzzer and tsffs module are opaque to users of CONFUSE.
 There is a limited API for configuration and initialization, but otherwise these components should not need much interaction.

 ## Running A Sample Target